Tune, and evaluate, species distribution models

 )

-# which tune args were best for each taxa using 'combo'?
+# which tune args were 'best' using combo?

 , tune_mean = purrr::map(tune, "tune_mean")